lynix94/orca-lang/docs/tutorial.md

 for a simple example, let's see below,

 ```
-a = def.cpp {
+a = lambda.cpp(msg) {
   // this is cpp code
-  cout << "hello, " << argv[0].String() << endl;
+  cout << "hello, " << msg.String() << endl;
 };

 a('world');
 ```

-this code prints 'hello, world'. and internal codes in def.cpp { ... } is written by C++ language.
-If %name{ statement } is appear, Orca call name module and pass statement code, timestamp of source code and unique name.
-That means orca call cpp(statement, unique\_name, source\_datetime)
+this code prints 'hello, world'. and internal codes in lambda.cpp { ... } is written by C++ language.
+If def.name or lambda.name is appear, Orca call name module and pass statement code, timestamp of source code and unique name.
+That means orca call cpp(name, timestamp, source_code, parameter_name_list)

-cpp module check unique\_name and source\_datetime.
-If there is no dynamic extension library or source\_datetime is newer than dynamic library, cpp module recompile statement and save it as unique\_name.so And finally, open that dynamic library and get result object.
+cpp module check name and timestamp.
+If there is no dynamic extension library or source\_datetime is newer than dynamic library, cpp module recompile statement and save it as name.so And finally, open that dynamic library and get result object.

 This is simillar to inline assembly in C language. but It's different because This UDS can be used for other languages or context which user want to handle.
 And another difference is result of UDS is independent object, so It doesn't harm readability.

-Default supported UDS module libraries in orca are cpp, lisp and sh.
+Default supported UDS module libraries in orca are cpp, lang.lisp and lang.sh.
 You can see these in lib folder and understand how it works.